niccolozanotti/niccolozanotti.com/README.md

-# 🌍 AI4ClimateScience : a Quartz-powered website
+# 📓 AI&ClimateNotes : a Quartz-powered website

 This repository is the source of my personal [website](https://niccolozanotti.com) where I hold my [Obsidian](https://obsidian.md)-taken notes.
 This work is based on the [Quartz](#the-quartz-project) project.